Carr's Beach: Late 1960s

 Carr's Beach was purchased and operated by new owners in the late 1960s.
 The resort, along with similar resorts catering to African American patrons, became less popular after the end of segregation.

 Between the late 1960s and 1973, Carr's Beach continued operations and presented performers like Led Zeppelin and Rare Earth.
 In 1973, Frank Zappa became the last musical act to perform at the resort.

-Closure

 Carr's Beach closed in 1974.

 Legacy and preservation

 A mural commemorating Carr's Beach was unveiled in Annapolis on May 22, 2021.
 The mural, designed by artist Comacell Brown, is located on an exterior wall of StageOne at Park Place, a venue of the Maryland Cultural and Conference Center.

 In August 2022, the City of Annapolis acquired five bay-front acres that included the remains of Carr's Beach, Sparrow's Beach, and Elktonia Beach.
 The acquisition was a result of collaborative efforts of the Blacks of the Chesapeake Foundation, Chesapeake Conservancy, the City of Annapolis, the State of Maryland, and The Conservation Fund.

-The site will be preserved for use as a public park.
+Elktonia-Carr's Beach Heritage Park will be established as a public park.